 You will find many metaphor examples and sentences on this page, which will hopefully make learning about them easier.
-However, before we get to that, we will briefly go over what metaphors are.
-Let’s get started.
+However, before we get to that, let’s first talk about what metaphors are.
+Ready to get started?

 What Are Metaphors?

 A metaphor compares two things by talking about one thing and saying it is like another.
 Even though the two things are different, they share a similarity of some kind.
 Here is an example of a metaphor:

 Example: The dog’s bed is a marshmallow, it looks so comfortable.